ghc-proposals/proposals/proposals/0000-likelihood-annotations.rst

    = {-# LIKELY <NUM> #-} Bar
    | {-# LIKELY <NUM> #-} Baz

-If likelyhood information for data types is given it must be given for all constructors.
+If likelihood information for data types is given it must be given for all constructors.

-When pattern matching on an expression of such a type using a simple case expression the default likelyhoods given by the information in the definition.
+When pattern matching on an expression of such a type using a simple case expression the default likelihoods given by the information in the definition.

-When pattern matching on such an expression using other means the likelyhood information might be considered by the compiler but no guarantees are given.
+When pattern matching on such an expression using other means the likelihood information might be considered by the compiler but no guarantees are given.